mbaynton/batch-framework/README.md

 [![Coverage Status](https://coveralls.io/repos/github/mbaynton/batch-framework/badge.svg?branch=master)](https://coveralls.io/github/mbaynton/batch-framework?branch=master)

-This library offers foundational algorithms and structures to enable scenarios where long-running jobs that can be divided into small work units get processed progressively by successive calls to a PHP script on a webserver.
+This library offers foundational algorithms and structures to enable scenarios where long-running tasks that can be divided into small work units get processed progressively by successive calls to a PHP script on a webserver.
 This avoids exceeding script execution time and network timeout limitations often found in web execution environments.